(Sir) Titus Salt (1803-1876), The founder of Salts Mill and Saltaire

 Health and Social Care: The Infirmary and Dispensary and Alms-houses (Now apartments and private dwellings)

 In 1868 an Infirmary and Dispensary with six beds was completed and was sufficiently well equipped to perform surgical operations.
 As demand for its services grew it began to provide treatment for the local community as well as for mill workers.
 It provided over 100 years of service before it closed in 1979.
 It is situated at the top of Victoria Road and directly opposite this building are the 45 Alms-houses erected to care for the infirm or aged within the community.
 These are fronted by a peaceful area of trees and plants.
 Occupants of the Alms-houses were personally selected by Salt during his lifetime and subsequently by a board of trustees.
 Once accepted, the tenants lived rent free and received a weekly pension.

-Continuing Education: The New Schools of Art and Science (Now Exhibition Building & Home of Saltaire Archive)
+Continuing Education: The New Schools of Art and Science (Now Exhibition Building & Home of the Saltaire Collection)